Few crops are as attractive to pests as Cucumber. Fortunately, most of the beneficials are also fond of Cucumber.

 Spider Mite Strategy Overview:

 Cleanup is essential.
-Physical spraying, and Ss will have extremely high returns on investment.
+Ss will have extremely high returns on investment.
 Cleanup must occur before the fall weather becomes apparent.
 Once spider mites begin developing the “red phase”, they will become unattractive to the predatory mites and more resistant to the chemical sprays.

 Spider mites love Cucumbers.
 The fast growing plants help displace the wandering spider mites away from their predators.
 Frequent animal traffic assists in the dispersal.
 Whenever possible, have the staff avoid the known hot spots until the end of a shift.
 The coveralls of every worker should be washed or frozen every night in order to minimize dispersal of the spider mites.